-The Hub’s work on Ion Traps focuses on using individual trapped atomic ions are trapped in electromagnetic chip traps.
+The Hub’s work on Ion Traps focuses on using individual trapped atomic ions trapped in electromagnetic chip traps.
 They constitute atomically perfect identical qubits, and can be manipulated with laser beams or microwave electronics to make elementary quantum logic gates of the highest possible precision.

 The Hub is also working on networking together those trapped ion qubits in different chip traps, using single photons of light in optical fibres to make a scalable quantum information processor.